hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 ratePerSecond=100
 ```

-In this case each thread wil make 10 requests per second.
+In this case each thread will make 10 requests per second.
 The `ratePerSecond` under the hood is transformed to interval, so it is a matter of convenience which one is preferred.

 #### Coordinated Omission

 By default the Simulator prevents the coordinated omission problems by using the expected start time of a request instead of the actual time.
 So instead of trying to do some kind of a repair after it happened, the Simulator actually prevents the problem happening in the first place.
-Simular technique is used in [JLBH](http://www.rationaljava.com/2016/04/jlbh-introducing-java-latency.html).
+Similar technique is used in [JLBH](http://www.rationaljava.com/2016/04/jlbh-introducing-java-latency.html).

 If you are interested in the impact of coordinated omission, the protection against it can be disabled using the `accountForCoordinatedOmission` property:
 ```